pgagliar/Us_census_94_95/ReadMe.md

 - (‘capital_losses', 6651.2822134114776, 0.0)
 - (‘age', 5666.315940942015, 0.0)

-Their p-value=0 so those features are correlated with the target.
+The p-values of those features are 0 so they should be correlated with the target.

 ##3.
 We use a logistic regression to predict the target: